DiandreMiller/javascript-basics/classes/classes.md

 penguin.fly();  // "Penguin can't fly."
 ```

-Static Methods and Properties
+## Static Methods and Properties

+Static Methods in JavaScript
+Static methods are methods that belong to the class itself, rather than to instances of the class.
+This means you can call them directly on the class, without creating an instance of that class.

+Key Points:
+Do not have access to instance data (i.e., this refers to the class itself, not an instance).

+Useful for utility functions that are related to the class but don’t depend on instance properties.

-Static members are called on the class itself, not on instances.
+Called directly on the class (not on instances of the class).

+### Syntax:
+Static methods are defined with the static keyword inside the class.

+## Example: Math Helper
+A common use case for static methods is to implement utility functions.
+For instance, a MathHelper class might have a static method for adding two numbers:

 Static Methods
 ```javascript